 In the retail service station business, the Company's Malaysian operations compete with four other main participants in the market, namely: subsidiaries of Petronas, Shell, Caltex and BHPetrol.
 Of these competitors, Petronas and Shell also have refinery operations in Malaysia.
-The Malaysian government regulates the pricing of gasoline and diesel at retail service stations through the APM.
+Market players compete in terms of product quality, customer service, operational efficiency and extent of distribution networks.
+Pricing of gasoline and diesel at retail service stations is not a competitive factor since the Malaysian government regulates the pricing these products through the APM.
 See "Regulatory and Environmental Matters- Malaysia-Sale and Pricing of Refined Petroleum Products-Price Control and Anti Profiteering Act, 2011."
+Despite being the newest participant in the market, the Company continued to grow its retail market share to 17.4% in the first quarter of 2016, with approximately 575 service stations in Malaysia as of June 30, 2016.
+With the Company's customer-centric programs, completion of the rebranding of service stations and facilities, continuous implementation of retail network expansion program, introduction of new product lines, and improvements in logistics and refinery capabilities, the Company believes that it is well positioned to compete in the retail segment.

-The Company continues to face intense competition in the Malaysian industrial, aviation and wholesale market segments from other local and multi-national oil companies.
+The Company continues to face intense competition in the industrial, aviation and wholesale market segments from other local and multi-national oil companies.
 The Company uses its local production from the Port Dickson Refinery and its strategic terminal locations across Malaysia to remain competitive in these segments.
 Besides the mini stations, fisheries and some selected transportation sectors, which are governed by the APM, other sectors do not benefit from the subsidies provided for under the APM.
+Major participants resort to aggressive pricing in these segments in order to expand market share.
 The aviation market is also very competitive, as the three local refiners offload their jet fuel through the MPP to KLIA.
 Sales of jet fuel at the other Malaysian airports are supplied by the oil companies having the necessary storage and logistics capability.
-In the LPG segment, the APM applies only for sales of LPG in domestic cylinders.
+In the LPG segment, the Company competes with Petronas and NGC Energy Sdn Bhd, among others.
+The APM applies only for sales of LPG in domestic cylinders while industrial and bulk LPG are not covered by the APM.
 Competition in this market is driven by supply reliability, dealer network efficiency and customer service.
 The Company, being well established, remains competitive in this segment.
+Overall, the Company's commercial sales volume registered significant growth in all sectors as a result of the Company's reliable and steady supply of quality fuel to sectors such as transportation, manufacturing, construction, mining, agriculture, and power-generation,

-The lubricants and specialties market is dominated by the traditional global brands as well as established local players.
+The lubricants and specialties market is dominated by the traditional global brands as well as established local participants.
 The Company has the advantage of an extensive network of service stations to market its products and to provide brand presence.
 Price is a major competitive factor in this market.
-The Company believes that it is well positioned to compete in this market, due to its efficient blending plant and supply chain.
+The Company believes that it is well positioned to compete in this market, due to its efficient blending plant and supply chain and national consumer promotion through service station and independent workshops.